 Gross sales from the Revenue report in WooCommerce Analytics, representing overall revenue generated.

-Average order value in WooCommerce Analytics, representing the mean value of each purchase.
+Total order tax amount in WooCommerce Analytics, representing the sum of taxes collected on orders.

-Total number of customers in WooCommerce Analytics, indicating the overall customer base.
+Total number of orders with coupons applied in WooCommerce Analytics, indicating the count of orders where coupons were used.